gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 We can control the size of bases with the **cex** parameter, as with the standard R plotting.

-An interesting feature of this is that when bases may overlaps when plotted, Gviz will provide a colour representation of bases opposed to base characters themselves.
+An interesting feature of this is that when plotted bases overlap, Gviz will provide a colour representation of bases instead of the bases' characters.